 When it comes to the actual form that your loyalty program takes, the sky's the limit.
 There are no rules, as long as you are giving your customers something in return for their visits.
 Be creative, and think outside of the box.
-We discussed how to design a loyalty program in Designing a Pizzeria Loyalty Program and Restaurant Marketing: Ramping up Customer Loyalty with Reward Programs.
+We discussed how to design a loyalty program in Designing a Pizzeria Loyalty Program.

 Gift cards are a great way to keep your customers coming back and build your customer base at the same time.
 When someone is buying a gift card for your restaurant, it is for one of two reasons:

 - They love your food and they want to introduce it to someone.

 - The intended recipient of the gift card loves your food.

 Either way, it’s good for business.
 So how do you build a profitable gift card program?
 First, determine the goals of your gift card program; second, select a provider that works with both your point of sale and payment processor; and third, create a marketing plan for your gift cards.
 We spoke with Paytronix about it in more detail in What Your Restaurant Should Look for in a Gift Card Program.

 First and foremost, you need to be collecting your customers' information and permission to contact them.
 If your pizzeria offers delivery, you should be collecting customer information already in a customer database in your point of sale.
 From that starting point, you need to begin collecting email information, and permission for you to contact customers with promotions.

 The laws around collecting and storing customer information can be a bit tricky.
 You can read more about Customer Data Protection Best Practices for Restaurants in a previous article.